ankekat1000/DIKI/README.md

 ### About

-The Python-based Webapp runs in your browser (we recommend Firefox) without installing any software or packages on any operating system.
+This repository includes the source code of our paper and of the web interface to apply DIKI.
+The Python-based web application runs in your browser (we recommend Firefox) without installing any software or packages on any operating system.
 The app is hosted by [Heroku](https://www.heroku.com/).

 ### Dictionaries